 Another of Lisa’s stories lead us to Lake Rotorua, only this time she seemed to be telling the truth.
 Lisa likes to keep us on our toes.

 I won’t ruin the story by re-telling it, but if you’re interested, you can read the whole thing here.
-Alternatively, you can just walk around the picturesque Lake and admire its unique colour.
+Alternatively, you can just walk around the scenic Lake and admire its unique colour.
 Thanks to the sulphur and mineral content, the water appears unusually dark and green.
 Don’t worry too much if don’t get the chance to see this one – there are plenty more magnificent and colourful lakes around NZ!

 Tamaki Maori Village

 I realise I’m being a little vague in describing this experience, but I don’t want to spill their secrets.
-That being said, if you do have any burning questions, feel free to drop me a message or leave a comment below.
+That being said, if you do have any burning questions, feel free to leave a comment below.

 What I will say about this experience, is that every visitor/traveller has the opportunity to participate in every aspect of the evening.
 It’s informative, funny, crazy, interesting, moving, and ridiculous (in the best way).
 If a cynic like me is advocating an immersive experience, I guarantee you won’t regret it!